slawomirbuczek/petrol-station-monolith/README.md

 Petrol station is equipped with 4 self-service dispensers and one LPG station.
 Each fuel pump can refuel: E95, E98, ON.
 The automatic car wash has two stands.
 After refueling, the driver goes to the cash register and pays for fuel.
-The station is equipped with a video monitoring system and a monitoring monitoring system.
+The station is equipped with a video monitoring system and a monitoring system.

 ## Current functionalities:
 ### Registration: